holographicSol/pyportplexed/README.md

 to the n, that can be easily and simply placed directly into a variable to ready to use.

-In just three lines of code in a Program that imports PyPortPlexed.
+^In just three lines of code in a Program that imports PyPortPlexed.